-It's October, and it's likely your lawn is showing some wear from a tough summer.
+It's fall, and it's likely your lawn is showing some wear from a tough summer.
 Time to aerate your lawn.

 Backyard soccer games, hundreds of laps run by the family dog, sweltering temps and that way-too-competitive father-son badminton tournament have likely left their mark: thinning grass and soil that feels brick-hard underfoot.

-Fall could be time to give that ground a breath of fresh air — literally — by aerating.
+Fall could be time to give that ground a breath of fresh air—literally.

 Aerating is the process of scooping or “coring” holes into your lawn so oxygen, water and nutrients can penetrate deeper into the soil.
 Aerating also can break up soil that’s been compacted and hardened by heavy summer use.

 “When you aerate and get oxygen deeper into the soil you are encouraging deeper roots, which in turn will improve a grass’s drought tolerance and durability,” says Gary Peiffer, an agent with the DeKalb County Extension Office in Georgia.

 It’s best to aerate when lawns are actively growing.
 Depending on your climate, the best time of the year to aerate cool-season grass, such as fescue, rye or bluegrass, is in August through October.
 Consider aerating warm-season grasses, such as Bermuda, zoysia or St. Augustine, in the warmer months of April through June.

 Lawns that suffer heavy foot traffic and consist of clay soil get compacted more easily, so they likely need to be aerated more often.
 Does rainwater run off your lawn without soaking in?
 Did your lawn turn brown after a few days of hot weather?
 If so, it might be time to aerate.

 Another check: Dig into a square-foot section of your lawn and inspect how deep your grass’s roots grow.
 If they extend less than two inches into the soil, then it’s time to aerate.